Trump wants to stop states from voting by mail and using voting machines

 "Hamilton foresaw, and made clear in Federalist 59 that a democracy must diversify power of elections in order to protect itself from an overzealous executive, and therefore power over elections would reside with the several states," he told NPR in a statement.

-It would also be a logistical stretch to upend how states run their elections as midterm primaries get closer, said Matt Germer, director of the right-of-center R Street Institute, a Washington-based think tank.
+It would also be a logistical stretch to upend how states run their elections as midterm primaries get closer, said Matt Germer, director of the governance program at the right-of-center R Street Institute, a Washington-based think tank.

 For one, any executive order is likely to face litigation, which could take a while to sort out.
 And then, states would have to likely pass new laws or implement new voting plans ahead of voting.